 Main information

-By filing a corporate income tax return, you also have the option of requesting the tax administrator to forward your financial statements to the collection of documents of the public register and thus fulfil the legal obligation to publish these documents.
-This request is an option for you, not an obligation.
-If the submission meets all the statutory conditions, the tax administrator will forward the financial statements to the registry court without undue delay via the public administration information system link and you will receive, if you have requested it, an information e-mail about the forwarding of the financial statements.
+Through the submitted tax return, you may also ask the tax administrator to forward your financial statements to the Collection of Documents of the public register.
+If the submission meets all legal requirements, the tax administrator will forward the financial statements to the registry court without undue delay.
+If you requested it, the tax administrator will then send you an information e-mail confirming the forwarding of the financial statements to the registry court.

 This applies to you if